-On Good Friday Christians worldwide are commemorating that Jesus was sentenced to death and crucified at Calvary.
+On Good Friday, Christians worldwide commemorate that Jesus was sentenced to death and crucified at Calvary.
 Good Friday is also called Great Friday, Black Friday, or Easter Friday and is the Friday before Easter.
 Religious leaders asked the Roman leaders to arrest Jesus for blasphemy.
 The story ends when He is crucified and died on a cross, just outside of Jerusalem.

-Just a few days earlier Jesus people celebrated the coming of this man into Jerusalem on Palm Sunday, hoping He was the God-sent deliverer.
+Just a few days earlier, Jesus’ people celebrated the coming of this man into Jerusalem on Palm Sunday, hoping He was the God-sent deliverer.
 But Jesus was put to death by political, economic, and religious powers represented by Roman governor Pontius Pilate, King Herod Antipas, and high priest Joseph Caiaphas.
 They worked together as a demonic force to execute Jesus.
-It’s good to understand God did not kill Jesus; human culture and civilisation did.
+It’s good to understand God did not kill Jesus; human culture and civilization did.
 God did not demand the death of Jesus — we did.

 Why did Jesus die?